 The Treaty of Tordesillas also led to significant impacts in the newly “discovered” lands.
-Indigenous kingdoms and populations of the Americas, Africa, and Pacific Islands were not consulted regarding the partitioning of their lands.
+Portugal and Spain certainly did not consult the indigenous kingdoms and populations of the Americas, Africa, and Pacific Islands regarding the partitioning of their lands.

-The resulting conquests would be devastating to indigenous populations and advanced civilizations such as the Aztec and Inca would be wiped off the map.
+The resulting conquests completely devastated the indigenous populations and led to the destruction of advanced civilizations such as the Aztec and Inca.

 Lastly, the Treaty of Tordesillas helped to shape the cultures of the modern world.
 Spanish continues to be the dominant language of Latin and South America with the exception of Brazil, which speaks Portuguese as it was east of the treaty line.